Fymir27/GraphUtilities/README.md

 # GraphUtilities

-A .NET library for creating and using with undirected graphs
+A .NET library for creating and using undirected graphs

 ## Installing / Getting started

-Option1:
+Option 1:
 Build the .dll yourself by opening the VisualStudio solution (GraphUtilities.sln) and building it (F7)

-Option2:
+Option 2:
 Copy GraphUtilities/Graph.cs into your project (it's just one file)

 ## Developing

-GraphUtilitiesTest/ contains Unit Test for the library if you ever want to modify it
+GraphUtilitiesTest contains Unit Test for the library if you ever want to modify it

 ## Features